book cover

 We’ve created DIY tiki torches out of classic American liquor bottles.
 I originally spotted this idea at my friend Todd’s fiesta party and being the party enthusiast I am, it was a “tell me how you did that right now or I won’t put out my desserts” situation…

-To my surprise they’re incredibly easy to make!
-There’s a wonderful shop on Etsy called Harvest Moon Shoppes who make the custom copper wick tips and caps
+To my surprise, they’re incredibly easy to make!
+There’s a wonderful shop on Etsy called Harvest Moon Shoppes that makes custom copper wick tips and caps

 Bottle of Bullet Bourbon on a striped blue napkin.